Best Office Styles for 2025

 #2.
 Open-plan office

 The advantage of this type of setup is that it's easier for companies to change things around if needed, and it's also easier for new employees to get up to speed with everyone else on the team.
-The disadvantage is that privacy can be hard to come by when everyone wants their own space—especially if they're all working on different projects at once!
+The disadvantage is that privacy can be hard to come by when everyone wants their own space—especially if they're all working on different projects simultaneously.

 Creating a Connection With Nature

-You may not have a window with a view of the greenery, but you can still bring nature into your space.
-Recessed lighting fixtures are an excellent way to do this, as they allow natural light to filter into the room while also providing you with ample ambient light.
-If it's not possible to have windows in your office, try adding some plants or trees (if allowed).
-This will create a connection between yourself and nature and help improve mental health.
+Recessed lighting fixtures are an excellent way to do this, as they allow natural light to filter into the room while providing ample ambient light.
+If windows are impossible in your office, add some plants or trees (if allowed).
+This will connect you with nature and help improve your mental health.

 Conclusion